wttech/gradle-aem-plugin/docs/package-plugin.md

 ### Deploying options

-Add any of below command line parameters to customize CRX package deployment behavior:
+Use any of the below properties to customize CRX package deployment behavior:

-*   `-Ppackage.deploy.awaited=false` - disable stability & health checks after deploying CRX package.
+*   `package.deploy.awaited=false` - disable stability & health checks after deploying the CRX package.
-*   `-Ppackage.deploy.distributed=true` - use alternative form of deployment.
-At first, deploys CRX package to author instances, then triggers replication of CRX package so that it will be installed also on publish instances.
+*   `package.deploy.distributed=true` - use an alternative form of deployment.
+At first, deploys CRX package to author instances, then triggers replication of the CRX package so that it will be installed also on publish instances.
+*   `package.manager.deployAvoidance=false` - disable skipping of deploying package when a locally built package does not differ to package currently deployed on AEM instance,
-*   `-Ppackage.manager.uploadForce=false` - disable force installation (by default even unchanged CRX package is forced to be reinstalled)
+*   `package.manager.uploadForce=false` - disable force installation (by default even unchanged CRX package is forced to be reinstalled)
-*   `-Ppackage.manager.installRecursive=false` - disable automatic installation of subpackages located inside CRX package being deployed.
+*   `package.manager.installRecursive=false` - disable automatic installation of sub-packages located inside the CRX package being deployed.
-*   `-Ppackage.manager.uploadRetry=n` - customize number of retries being performed after failed CRX package upload.
+*   `package.manager.uploadRetry=n` - customize the number of retries being performed after failed CRX package upload.
-*   `-Ppackage.manager.installRetry=n` - customize number of retries being performed after failed CRX package install.
+*   `package.manager.installRetry=n` - customize the number of retries being performed after failed CRX package install.
-*   `-Ppackage.manager.workflowToggle=[id1=true,id2=false,...]` - temporarily enable or disable AEM workflows during deployment e.g when CRX package contains generated DAM asset renditions so that regeneration could be avoided and deploy time reduced.
+*   `package.manager.workflowToggle=[id1=true,id2=false,...]` - temporarily enable or disable AEM workflows during deployment e.g when the CRX package contains generated DAM asset renditions so that regeneration could be avoided and deploy time reduced.
 For example: `-Ppackage.deploy.workflowToggle=[dam_asset=false]`.
-Workflow ID _dam\_asset_ is a shorthand alias for all workflows related with DAM asset processing.
+Workflow ID _dam\_asset_ is a shorthand alias for all workflows related to DAM asset processing.

 ## Task `packageUpload`